vuestorefront/vue-storefront/packages/core/docs/integrations/bazaarvoice.md

 # Bazaarvoice <Badge text="Enterprise" type="info" />

 ::: warning Paid feature
 This feature is part of the Enterprise version.
-Please [contact our team](https://www.vuestorefront.io/contact/sales) if you'd like to use it in your project.
+Please [contact our Sales team](https://www.vuestorefront.io/contact/sales) if you'd like to use it in your project.
 :::

 ## Introduction